inparallel/pstat/README.md

 `pstat` spawns multiple threads that simultaneously collect stat records (using `lstat()` system call) from all files and directories within the specified path.
 While collecting, a single thread flushes any collected record to a CSV file.

-`pstat` makes use of the producer-consumer concurrent pattern, using lock-free datastructures from Intel [Thread Building Blocks](https://www.threadingbuildingblocks.org/) library.
+`pstat` makes use of the producer-consumer concurrent pattern.
+If the Intel [Thread Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) library is installed, it can utilize its lock-free datastructures.
+Otherwise, it will use simpler lock-able standard containers but at the expense of drop in performance.

 Features
 --------
 * Blazing-fast
+* Makes use of TBB lock-free queues, if available, for maximum performance, and falls back to custom structures if not.
 * Outputs in CSV format
 * Supports outputting raw or human-readable stat records
 * Supports specifying a list of directories/files to skip